Move aside London, more and more Kiwi’s are moving to Amsterdam and I can see why.

 Red Light District

-I was travelling with my Dad and boyfriend, so I was a little bit apprehensive about roaming the Red Light District (RDL).
+I was a little bit apprehensive about roaming the Red Light District (RDL) with my Dad and boyfriend.
 Then I thought…this is Amsterdam’s top tourist attraction, we have to go.
 So after dinner we headed out around 10:30pm to get the real feel of the area.
 I had been to the RDL a couple of years ago and I remember the ladies trying a bit harder to seduce potential customers.
 This time though every single lady was melancholy texting on her phone.

 Things to know…

 - Trompettersteeg is Amsterdam’s narrowest street and it’s located in the heart of the Red Light District.
 So if you want to get up in close but not too close, here is your chance.